christy8059/independent-study/entries/entry_four.md

 ```
 This block of code is possible methods you can do with direct messages.

 I realized that it wasn't working when I tried to run ruby bot.rb.
-Error messages like "NoMethodError", or "can not access direct_message" therefore I moved on to learning how to favorite tweets.
+Error messages like "NoMethodError", or "can not access direct_message" showed in the console, therefore I moved on to learning how to favorite tweets.

 <br>
 <img src="../images/direct_error.png">